 An elephant stood, proud, tall, and incongruous, in the middle of the castle’s ballroom.

 Frames are everywhere.
-And they are all fat, so trim them.
+And they are all fat, so they’re an easy thing to trim when editing your writing.
 Every time you describe that your character saw, heard, felt, smelled, or tasted something, see if you can’t drill into the more essential information of the sentence and cut out the unnecessary words.
 Instead of, “He smelled the cakes fresh out of the oven and they filled the room with warm cinnamon,” focus on the latter half of the sentence to set the mood.
-(And kudos to you if you’re using all five senses in your writing, including taste, smell, and touch, which often take a backseat to sight and hearing!)
+(And kudos to you if you’re using all five senses in your prose writing, including taste, smell, and touch, which often take a backseat to sight and hearing!)

-No matter if you’re telling your story in first person or third, you are basically saying, “This is what my character experienced” when you write a picture book or novel.
+No matter if you’re telling your story in first person point of view or third, you are basically saying, “This is what my character experienced” when you write a picture book or novel.
 There’s no reason to keep saying, “She experienced such and such,” which is basically what you’re reminding your reader of each time you use a frame.
 Simply get straight to the such and such.
-It’s a small trick (and therefore a short post) but it will make your writing that much leaner and cleaner.
+It’s a small trick for editing writing (and therefore a short post) but it will make your prose that much leaner and cleaner.

-Here’s an interesting question about character self-description in first person POV from Anne:
+Here’s an interesting question about first person character description and how to write character descriptions from Anne:

-I’m looking for clever ways to write physical descriptions of first person narrators.
+I’m looking for how to write character descriptions of first person narrators in clever ways.
 It’s just so awkward to have people describe their own looks.
 I’ve heard that editors are sick of the old “I stared in the mirror” approach.
-I’ve used the self-effacing “I wish I were better looking” approach, but that too seems overdone.
+I’ve used the self-effacing “I wish I were better looking” approach to first person character description, but that too seems overdone.